 Application Fee Waived for Some

-The $365 application fee is waived if your child’s green card expires after his/her 16th birthday AND you file Form I-90 within 30 days after the child’s 14th birthday.
+The USCIS filing fee is waived if your child’s green card expires after his/her 16th birthday AND you file Form I-90 within 30 days after the child’s 14th birthday.
 Read carefully – this is a very small 30-day window.
 There will still be an $85 biometric fee, but this is a substantial savings.

 Your child is nearing an age when he/she may want to take on a job.
 Employers will want to see a valid, unexpired green card before hiring your son or daughter.
 More and more employers are using E-verify to confirm applicants’ right to work in the U.S.

 Your child is also very close to the driving age and will want to obtain a driver’s license.
 In most states, you will need a Social Security Number to apply for a driver’s license.
-Bring all required identification with you, which may include your passport, birth certificate and current green card.
+Bring all required identification with you, which may include your passport, birth certificate, and the valid, unexpired green card.

-If you plan to travel outside the U.S., you should also anticipate that using an expired green card will cause delays.
-Technically, your child could be refused re-entry to the U.S. without valid identification.
+If you plan to travel outside the United States, you should also anticipate that using an expired green card will cause delays.
+Technically, your child could be refused reentry to the U.S. without valid identification.
 Customs and Border Protection (CBP) officers want to see a valid, unexpired green card.
 Each your child has reached his or her 14th birthday, the card must be renewed.